+'''

 person.group.org

-where a % character in a field matches anything.

-Figure 3-8 shows a sample 'node_data/spm_control file.

 '''

+where a percent character in a field matches anything.

+Figure 3-7 shows a sample 'node_data/spm_control file.

+'''

 allow access to all users

-%.%.%

 allow access to all members of group grp

 %.grp.%

 '''

-Figure 3-8.
-Sample 'node_data/spm_control File
+Figure 3-7.
+Sample 'node data/spm control File

-The tty Line and Window System Startup
+SIO Line and Window System Startup

-The tty lines connect "dumb" terminals to workstations, either directly or through a modem and telephone lines.
-The /etc/ttys file contains commands to start tty lines and window systems.
+SIO lines connect "dumb" terminals to workstations, either directly or through a modem and telephone lines.
+The /etc/ttys file contains commands to start SIO lines and window systems.
 A sample line from the /etc/ttys file is shown below:

+'''

+tty01

-tty01 "/etc/getty d1200" dialup on secure
+"/etc/getty d1200" dialup

+'''

-The line starts tty port 1, specifying that it will be monitored by the getty program, that it will run 1200 baud, and that only users with root access will be allows to access the line.
+The line starts SIO port 1, specifying that it will be monitored by the getty program, that it will run 1200 baud, and that only users with root access will be allows to access the line.